Where the Latin Cross often symbolises New Testament teachings, the Tau Cross symbolises the Old Testament.

-The Tau is a very ancient symbol and also known as the Crux Commissa, the Franciscan Cross, the Anticipatory Cross, the Advent Cross, the Crutch Cross, or the St. Anthony's Cross.
+The Tau is a very ancient symbol and also known as the Crux Commissa, the Franciscan Cross, the Anticipatory Cross, the Advent Cross, the Crutch Cross, and the St. Anthony's Cross.

 'Tau' rhymes with 'how' and derives its name from the Phoenician1 and Hebrew2 alphabet's last letter 'X', which was pronounced 'taw'3 (as in 'how').
 This same sound transliterates to the Greek letter 'T'.4